kevinolega/callcentertrainingtips/6wel/bonus/competence-levels.md

 You also know that you try enough times, you know that you can learn.

-If you've ever watched anime, played videogames, played a sport, learned how to cook, ride a bike, draw, sing, playing the guitar, gotten a girlfriend or applied yourself to learning any skill, you know what I'm talking about.
+If you've ever watched anime, played video games, played a sport, learned how to cook, ride a bike, draw, sing, playing the guitar, gotten a girlfriend or applied yourself to learning any skill, you know what I'm talking about.

 People get better as they try to learn a skill.